Core Architecture & Fare Taxonomy

 return TransitTapEvent(**raw_payload)

-except Exception as e:
+except ValidationError as exc:

-# Route to dead-letter queue with structured error context
+# Route to dead-letter queue with structured error context.

-raise ValueError(f"Schema validation failed: {e}") from e
+raise ValueError(f"Schema validation failed: {exc}") from exc

 Financial precision must never rely on floating-point arithmetic.
 Always use Decimal for fare calculations and settlement aggregation, as documented in the official Python decimal module documentation.
+This normalized TransitTapEvent envelope is the single contract every downstream stage depends on, and it is where the ingestion-side Schema Validation Pipelines and the pricing-side rule engines meet.

 Security cannot be retrofitted into AFC pipelines.
 AFC System Security Boundaries must be enforced at the network, application, and cryptographic layers.
 Hardware security modules (HSMs) should manage key rotation for validator-to-backend mutual TLS authentication, while zero-trust principles govern API access between the fare engine, payment gateways, and back-office reconciliation services.
-All sensitive fields—card UIDs, cryptographic nonces, and concession eligibility flags—must be encrypted at rest and masked in operational logs.
+All sensitive fields — card UIDs, cryptographic nonces, and concession eligibility flags — must be encrypted at rest and masked in operational logs.

 Transit networks operate in degraded modes by design.
 When cellular backhaul fails or central fare servers become unreachable, validators must operate autonomously.
 Implementing Fallback Routing Strategies ensures that offline validators cache encrypted tap events locally, apply conservative fare rules (e.g., maximum single-ride fare), and synchronize via secure batch upload once connectivity is restored.
+The same conservative posture is codified server-side in the Fallback Calculation Chains that re-price cached taps once full rule context is available.

 The state machine below captures how a validator transitions between connected operation and autonomous offline fallback before resynchronizing: